Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hello rebel ideapreneurs 🦸♂️🦸♀️

-Tara writes a newsletter about making fresh pasta at home.
+Tara writes a weekly newsletter about making fresh pasta at home.

-She started it because boxed pasta night doesn't have to be the only option.
+She started it because boxed pasta night shouldn't be the only option.

 ⛳️ Problem: